declanniall/Capstone-Airline-Tweet-Sentiment/README.md

 Clearly OpenAI Performed best across all metrics against the models I built.
 Not surprisingly considering the resource gap.

 ## Conclusion
+In order to Analysys tweets OpenAI is clearly the superior sentiment classifier.
+But in order to realtime scan tweets, it could become expensive.
+For a more cost effective model, the Logistic Regression model is best.